berkesas/rag-chatbot/README.md

 # rag-chatbot
 Basic rag chatbot application with Python Flask

+All images are from Pexels.com

+# Useful software

+I recommend to install the following to be able to test easily on the local server:

+- VS Code obviously and Live Server extension
+- an API client Bruno
+- LM Studio and Llama2 LLM

 ## Creating a virtual environment

 First let's create a virtual environment isolated from your system-level installation of Python.
 In the application folder, we use the `venv` module to create a virtual environment called `venv`.
 Let's assume your folder is `C:\web\rag-chatbot`.